Sanddino00/Mod-Manager/README.md

 -Toggle Key editor per mod

--Mod downloads of gb with auto preview download
+-Mod downloads of gamebanana with auto preview download

 -Mod-Fix managment / use

--Downloading RabbitFx (Planned to add TeFx and Orfix)
+-Downloading RabbitFx/TexFx and Orfix(API)

 -Drag and drop to add mods

--toggle choice save (globalpersist)
+-toggle choice save (globalpersist) and rename funktion

+-Integration for Nextcloud incase you host your own cloud (uses public share links)

 Included Fixes: